Lean Six Sigma (LSS) Tools

 Value Stream Map

 The purpose is to capture all key flows (work, information, materials) in a process and important process metrics.
-More complicated to construct than other flowcharts, a value stream map is more useful in identifying and quantifying waste, especially in time and costs.
-It is often used by busine
+More complicated to construct than other flowcharts, a value stream map is more useful in identifying and quantifying waste, especially time and costs.

 • It is helpful to create SIPOC or swim-lane flowchart first to identify the basic steps.